Anti-stigma campaigns: do they work

 In my own lived experience as a psychiatrist, and with recent evidence I have gathered as a stigma researcher, I have seen the damaging effects of stigma.
 When a young person builds up their courage to ask for help and share their story, how the health system responds can have a profound impact on this young person’s future.

-I have also heard from many health professionals who want to be better at helping those with mental illness, and are genuinely interested in reducing stigma.
+I have also heard from many health professionals who want to be better at helping those with mental illness, and are genuinely interested in reducing stigma, including through anti-stigma campaigns.
 Consider the following example: when teaching medical students about stigma, a student once asked me, “Why is psychiatry the only rotation that gives us wearable panic [alarm] buttons?”

 Responding to this question in a safe, non-judgmental and open manner is essential.
 If we challenge health-care professionals too aggressively, we may worsen their feelings of guilt, and shame.